siyan-sylvia-li/arxivParser/README.md

 Complete with keyword specification?
 That sure sounds nice!

+[This](https://www.youtube.com/watch?v=C1CUzLL9Ryk) is a video of me rambling about how to use the current system.
+When building this I focused on what worked so nothing is too polished.
+But I have made it into a workflow that works for me and I hope this can benefit you as well!

 Here are the steps you need to get the parser kicking and working locally.
 I am not yet hosting it on a public site, so you would need to set up Google text-to-speech yourself, which should just be about setting up Google Cloud Platform, then creating a project and adding Google Text-to-speech to it.

 ## Setting Up